 As you can see, there’s so much to explore beyond just the Eiffel Tower, making it a destination worth spending some extra time getting to know.

-- The Eiffel Tower, located in the 7th arrondissement of Paris, sees nearly 7 million visitors each year according to the Office du Tourisme de Paris.
+- The Eiffel Tower, located in the 7th arrondissement of Paris, sees nearly 7 million visitors yearly, according to the Office du Tourisme de Paris.

-- According to a survey conducted by the City of Paris, the 7th arrondissement scored a 92/100 satisfaction rating for architectural interest among residents and tourists alike in 2020.
+- According to a survey by the City of Paris, the 7th arrondissement scored a 92/100 satisfaction rating for architectural interest among residents and tourists in 2020.

-- There are approximately 57,000 inhabitants residing in the 7th arrondissement as of the latest French census data from INSEE (National Institute of Statistics and Economic Studies) in 2021.
+- According to the latest French census data from INSEE (National Institute of Statistics and Economic Studies) in 2021, approximately 57,000 inhabitants resided in the 7th arrondissement.

 See Related: Guided walking tour of the Covered Passages of Paris